MittaAI/webwright/README.md

   <img src="https://raw.githubusercontent.com/MittaAI/webwright/main/logo.png" width="200" alt="Webwright Logo">
 </div>

-# Webwright

-**A Terminal Shell for Building and Deploying Websites Using AI**
+# Webwright: The Ghost in Your Machine 👻💻

 Webwright is an AI-driven terminal shell designed to streamline the process of building, deploying, and managing websites.

-It's not just a web development tool; it's an AI assistant for your computer, a ghost in the machine that can handle a variety of tasks, from opening URLs in your browser to committing code to GitHub, writing scripts, starting Docker containers, and much more.

-## System Flow Diagram
+## 🔄 System Flow Diagram

 ```mermaid
 graph TD